-After a customer obtains one of our products, our marketing programs encourage ongoing card usage by communicating the benefits of our products' value propositions.
-Examples of such programs include: promotional financing offers, cardholder events, product and partner discounts, dollar-off certificates, account holder sales, reward points and offers, new product announcements and previews, and other specific partner value offerings.
+After a customer obtains one of our products, our marketing programs encourage ongoing card usage by communicating the benefits of our products' value propositions or deepening the relationship with the customer.
+Examples of such programs include promotional financing offers, cardholder events, product and partner discounts, product upgrades, dollar-off certificates, account holder sales, reward points and offers, new product announcements and previews, and other specific partner value offerings.
 These programs are executed through our partners' and our own (direct to consumer) distribution channels.
+These activities targeted to existing customers have yielded high levels of re-use of our credit products.
+For example, during the year ended December 31, 2021, 58% of purchase volume across our CareCredit network, resulted from repeat use at one or more providers.